-The Department offers comprehensive programs of study and research leading to the degrees of Doctor of Philosophy (Ph.D.), as well as Master of Science (M.S.) and Master of Science in Teaching (M.S.T.) in conjunction with the Lynch School of Education and Human Development.
+The Department offers comprehensive programs of study and research leading to the degrees of Doctor of Philosophy (Ph.D.), with an interim Master of Science.
+Students may also obtain a Master of Science in Teaching (M.S.T.) in conjunction with the Lynch School of Education and Human Development.
 Courses emphasize a strong foundation in the basic principles of physics, preparing the student to undertake advanced research under the supervision of a faculty advisor.
 Graduate students are encouraged not only to collaborate closely with their research advisor, but also to draw upon the experience of the entire faculty and other graduate students.
 Our students are trained primarily to carry out independent research at the Ph.D. level, and our graduates have gone on to successful careers in many areas.

-Required courses for the doctorate are several in the fundamental areas of classical and quantum physics, a graduate seminar, plus four additional courses in distinct areas outside the student’s research specialty chosen from the graduate electives of the department or from other graduate departments with the approval of the chairperson.
-Two courses in condensed matter physics are strongly recommended as two of these four courses.
+Twelve courses are required for the doctorate degree.
+These include seven courses that cover the fundamental areas of classical and quantum physics, a graduate seminar, plus four additional distributional courses in distinct areas chosen from the graduate electives of the department or from other graduate departments with the approval of the chairperson.
+Two courses in condensed matter physics are strongly recommended as two of these four elective courses.

 Some teaching or equivalent educational experience is required.
 This requirement may be satisfied by at least one year of service as a teaching assistant or by suitable teaching duties.
-Arrangements are made with each student for a teaching program best suited to his or her overall program of studies.
+Arrangements are made with each student for a teaching program best suited to their overall program of studies.

 The comprehensive examination is a written exam that covers all of physics that a physics graduate student can be expected to know at the end of one year of formal course work in the curriculum; however, it will stress classical mechanics, electromagnetism, quantum mechanics, and statistical physics.
 The examination is prepared and administered by a faculty committee, appointed by the Chairperson, and the examination is evaluated by this committee with approval of the faculty of the department.

 The examination is offered twice a year, the week before the beginning of each semester.
 The student must pass one of two possible attempts in order to continue in the graduate program before the end of their second year.
-A student, who fails the first attempt, must make their second attempt the next time the exam is offered.
+A student who fails the first attempt must make their second attempt the next time the exam is offered.
 The first attempt would typically be a fall exam taken a week before the beginning of the student’s second fall semester.
 If unsuccessful, the second try would be a spring exam, one week before the beginning of their second spring semester.
-Exceptionally well-prepared and qualified students can make the FIRST Attempt of the exam either by arriving one week early to take a fall exam or taking a spring exam during their first year.
+With approval, exceptionally well-prepared and qualified students may make their first attempt of the exam either by arriving one week early to take a fall exam or taking a spring exam during their first year.
 A student choosing to do this who does not pass their first attempt must take the comprehensive examination before the next semester begins.

 Research Proposal Examination

-Upon the student's passing performance of the RPE, the Chairperson shall recommend to the dean the appointment of a doctoral thesis committee consisting of the student’s advisor who will chair the committee and at least three tenure track faculty members, with at least two from the physics department.
+Upon the student's passing performance of the RPE, the student and their advisor, in consultation with the Chairperson, shall establish a doctoral thesis committee consisting of the student’s advisor, who will chair the committee, and at least three additional tenure-track or tenured faculty members, with at least two of these from the physics department.
 The committee will read and evaluate the completed thesis and conduct an open meeting at which the thesis is defended in an oral examination.
 The thesis is accepted when endorsed on the official title page by the Doctoral Thesis Committee after the oral examination.

-Support for qualified students is available in the form of teaching assistantships.
-Research assistantships are also available during the summer and academic year, depending on research area and the extent of current funding.
-Students are required to take the GRE Aptitude Test and Advanced Test and to have the scores submitted as part of their application.
-Students whose native language is not English must take the TOEFL exam.
+Financial support for qualified students is available in the form of teaching assistantships.
+Research assistantships are also available during the summer and academic year, depending on the research area and the extent of current funding.
+Please see our website regarding requirements related to the GRE Aptitude Test and Advanced Test.
+Students whose native language is not English must provide evidence of English proficiency.

 The Physics Department is strongly research oriented with faculty involved in both experimental and theoretical areas.
-The department is one of the strongest in materials and optics research, of both fundamental and applied topics using cutting-edge facilities.
-Some areas of current interest are in the condensed matter physics areas of superconductivity, photovoltaics, thermoelectrics, nanomaterials, plasmonics, plasmas, topological states, 2D atomic crystals, and other strongly correlated electron systems.
-Cutting-edge research facilities are available to our graduate students including: Scanning Tunneling Microscopy (STM); thin film growth; Angle Resolved PhotoEmission Spectroscopy (ARPES); Raman and Infrared microscopy; low temperature and high magnetic field Seebeck; thermal and electrical conductivity; Near-Field Scanning Optical Microscopy (NSOM/A-NSOM); x-ray; NMR; materials/nano-materials; (Clean Room) preparation laboratories; graduate and undergraduate computational facilities; and access to the University computing system.
+The department is one of the strongest in materials and optics research, of both fundamental and applied topics.
+Some areas of current interest are in the condensed matter physics areas of superconductivity, photovoltaics, thermoelectrics, nanomaterials, plasmonics, plasmas, topological states, quantum information science, 2D atomic crystals, and other strongly correlated electron systems.
+Cutting-edge research facilities are available to our graduate students, including: Scanning Tunneling Microscopy (STM); thin film growth; Raman and Infrared microscopy; thermal and electrical conductivity at low temperatures and in the presence of high magnetic field; Near-Field Scanning Optical Microscopy (NSOM/A-NSOM); x-ray; NMR; materials/nano-materials; (Clean Room) preparation laboratories; graduate and undergraduate computational facilities; and access to the University computing system.